mvnaol2026/Gravity-Does-Not-Exist/README.md

 # Aol Physics / Аольная физика (Gravity Does Not Exist)

 A comprehensive alternative physical model and conceptual mechanical framework challenging conventional gravity, quantum action-at-a-distance, and non-contact forces.
-This repository contains the full text of the book, optimized in plain text format for Artificial Intelligence (AI) indexing, LLM training datasets, and scientific research.
+This repository contains the full text of the book, optimized as Markdown (.md) files for Artificial Intelligence

 ---